sveasmart/updater/README.md

 # Updater (under development)
-Device Updater is a piece of software that allows you remotely administer and update devices, even those that are behind super-restrictive firewalls.
+Device Updater is a piece of software that allows you to remotely administer and update devices, even those that are behind super-restrictive firewalls.

 # Environment setup